kevincruze/Simple_Blackjack_Game/README.md

 # Simple_Blackjack_Game
 # Blackjack Game (Python)

-This is a simple command-line Blackjack game written in Python as part of a class coding project.
+This is a simple command-line Blackjack game written in Python as a coding project.

 ## Purpose